Cité Libre

 Cité Libre was revived in July 1991 to help promote Canadian national unity in Quebec and combat the perceived (pro-Quebec nationalist) "political unanimism" in the province.
-In this era, the editorship of the magazine was taken over by academics Max Nemni and Monique Nemni.
+Anne-Marie Bourdouxhe, Gérard Pelletier's daughter, was its editor from 1991 to 1995, before she was replaced by academics Max Nemni and Monique Nemni.
 In 1998, an English-language version (also under the name Cité Libre) was launched; unlike most other bilingual publications, both the French and English versions were identical in their respective content.

 Publication ceased (both in French and English) in 2000, officially because of the magazine's perception that separatism was defeated.

-Cité Libre was further revived in mid-March 2008, in response to what they saw as the destruction of the progressive traditions of the Liberal Party of Canada under the leadership of Stéphane Dion.
-For the founders, this included Dion's tacit endorsement of the Security and Prosperity Partnership North American Union (SPP-NAU) agenda.